-Youth will be expected to model their purchased outfit and accessories at the county level.
+Youth may choose to model their purchased outfit and accessories at the county level.
 Modeling at state fair is limited to only the advanced level and will be judged separate from the notebook.

-Judges evaluating exhibits should recognize individual differences and creativity, therefore using information in this document as a guide rather than a requirement.
+Judges evaluating exhibits should recognize individual differences and creativity. therefore using information in this document as a guide rather than a requirement.